Japan travel advice

 Crime

-Crime against foreigners is generally low.
-However, petty crime, such as pickpocketing and purse snatching, occurs from time to time.
-Be cautious in entertainment and nightlife districts throughout Japan, especially in these four in Tokyo:
+Crimes against foreigners are low but increasing.
+Petty crime, such as pickpocketing and purse snatching, occurs from time to time.
+Be cautious in entertainment and nightlife districts throughout Japan, especially in these areas in Tokyo:

 If you are the victim of a crime, file a police report at the closest station of the incident.
 Occasionally, local police may be hesitant to prepare a report for foreigners.
-If this happens, contact the Embassy of Canada to Japan for assistance.
+If this happens, you can request additional assistance from the Japanese tourist hotline or contact the closest Canadian embassy or consulate for a list of local lawyers.

 Drug trafficking